-Here are some ways in which Ignite Digital can help you attract those candidates who aren’t looking for new opportunities.
+Here are some strategies to help secure passive candidates and attract those who aren’t actively looking for new opportunities.

 Approaching a passive candidate is all about showing them that the grass is greener.
-Spending time researching your candidate and where they work will pay off when you are able to trump the hand of their existing employer.
+Spending time researching your candidate and where they work will help trump the hand of an existing employer.

-When you are approaching a passive candidate, you need to make sure they will be suited to your job.
+When approaching a passive candidate, you need to make sure they’ll be suited to your job.
 This will automatically make your approach and communications more personalised.

 Using social media and corporate material, you may like to find out